NexPlayer/Android-SDK/advanced.md

 #### native int getState()

-This method retrieves the current state of NexPlayer™.
+This method retrieves the current state of NexPlayer.

 Calling methods such as open and start does not immediately change the state.
 The state changes asynchronously, and the new state goes into effect at the same time onAsyncCmdComplete is called to notify the application.